lemlac/mulem/docs/reference.md

 Some operators have assignment alternatives by adding an equals sign `=` after it.
 These are reserved for the operators that aren't keywords and return the same type that their left-hand side is.
 This sets a variable based on its previous value.
 The left-hand side must be an already defined variable.
 If it's immutable, then this shadows it.
 If it's mutable, then the value is mutated. *(See [Mutability(#Mutability-mu).)* All of these are void statements, i.e. they return nothing and should only be used in an expression by themselves.

-All assignment operators *(except for `as`)* are **void.** This is intentional to prevent bugs and difficult to read code.
+All assignment operators *(except for `tobe`)* are **void.** This is intentional to prevent bugs and difficult to read code.
 It's recommend to put all assignment statements on their own separate lines for clarity.

 ### Operation chaining with `[]`